clebert/otus/README.md

 ### [Selection operator](<https://en.wikipedia.org/wiki/Selection_(genetic_algorithm)>)

-The selection operator is used to select individual phenotypes from a population for later breeding (using the crossover operator).
+The selection operator is used to select individual solutions from a population for later breeding (using the crossover operator).
 The selection is usually based on the fitness of each individual, which is determined by a fitness function.